 Perhaps one of the most supportive things you can offer yourself this Christmas is kindness towards your own expectations and needs.
 You do not need to be endlessly patient, sociable or accommodating.
 Allowing yourself to have limits, and making space for mixed feelings and changing needs, is part of honouring what you need in this season.

 Christmas will pass, as it always does.
-What tends to linger is not so much what was done, but how it felt to move through it.
-Treating yourself with gentleness and care, particularly in the context of relationships, can offer a sense of steadiness that carries on after the season ends.
+Treating yourself with gentleness and care, particularly in the context of relationships, can offer a sense of internal grounding that carries on after the season ends.

 © 2025 Sharon Green Counselling.
 All rights reserved.